 The Top Ten Reasons For Wrinkles

 Wrinkles, fine lines, crow’s feet, expression lines… It doesn’t matter what you call them.
 For many women, wrinkles are the bane of their existence; for many beauticians, they’re the reason they’re still in business.
-Counting the lines in the mirror may depress you but understanding the reasons behind wrinkles can only help you.
+Counting the lines in the mirror may depress you but understanding the reasons behind wrinkles can only help you find solutions.

 1. Sun Exposure

 When you’re sixteen, getting a tan is a top priority.
 But once you reach maturity, all the excess sun exposure is going to make you look older than you really are.
 The sun’s UV rays destroy the collagen and elastin that keep skin firm yet flexible.
 Once the supporting tissue is weakened, the skin starts sagging, and wrinkles appear.
 This is why many moisturizers and wrinkle creams contain sunscreen.